glic3rinu/passlib/docs/lib/passlib.base.rst

     the default scheme context should use for generating new hashes. if not specified, the last entry in ``context/schemes`` is used.

+``context.min_verify_time``
+    if specified, all ``context.verify()`` calls will take at least this many seconds. if set to an amount larger than the time used by the strongest hash in the system, this prevents an attacker from guessing the strength of particular hashes remotely.
+    (specified in fractional seconds).

 ``{hash}.min_rounds``, ``{hash}.max_rounds``

     place limits on the number of rounds allowed for a specific hash.